Malcolm Butler: 2020 season

 In Week 5 against the Buffalo Bills, Butler recorded two interceptions off of passes thrown by Josh Allen during the 42–16 win.
 Butler got his third interception of the season by picking off Mike Glennon in a 31–10 Week 14 victory over the Jacksonville Jaguars.
 In Week 16 against the Green Bay Packers, Butler recorded his fourth interception of the season off a pass thrown by Aaron Rodgers during the 14–40 loss.
 He finished the 2020 season with 100 total tackles (86 solo), four interceptions, and 14 passes defended in 16 games and starts.

-In the Wild Card Round of the playoffs against the Baltimore Ravens, Butler intercepted a pass thrown by Lamar Jackson during the 13–20 loss.
+In the Wild Card Round of the playoffs against the Baltimore Ravens, Butler intercepted a pass thrown by Lamar Jackson during the 20–13 loss.

-On March 10, 2021, the Titans released Butler.
+On March 10, 2021, the Titans released Butler, shoring up $10 million in cap space.

 Arizona Cardinals

 On March 30, 2021, Butler signed a one-year contract with the Arizona Cardinals.
+On August 31, he decided to retire for personal reasons, and the Cardinals placed Butler on the reserve/retired list that same day.

-On August 31, 2021, Butler decided to retire for personal reasons, and the Cardinals placed him on the reserve/retired list on the same day.
 On February 18, 2022, the Cardinals formally released Butler.